 Your overnight bag is packed.
 You’ve practiced driving the shortest route to the hospital.
 And you’ve downloaded an app on your phone to track your contractions.
 You are ready for your baby’s delivery!
 But in all of your preparation, have you also thought about what type of labor and delivery experience you want to have?

-In the weeks leading up to your due date, it’s important to discuss all of the pain relief options with your doctor or midwife.
+In the weeks leading up to your due date, it’s important to create a birth plan and discuss all of the pain relief options with your doctor or midwife.
 As a certified nurse midwife, I’ve helped guide hundreds of moms through this.
 I can assure you that understanding all of your options is the first step in helping you feel more comfortable and confident when your contractions begin.

 How much pain can I actually handle?

 Your entire health care team wants to make your labor and delivery a rewarding experience for you.
 That can look very different for different women.
 Some women feel strongly that they want to avoid pain medicine unless absolutely necessary.
 Some know that they will choose an epidural as soon as it is an option for them.
 And many women approach their birth with the attitude that they will just see what they decide at the time.

 The good news is there are a variety of options that range from non-medical techniques to medical pain relief.
 To put you at ease and help you focus on your delivery, consider these pain relief options:

 - Activity.
 Being active and mobile during your labor is a great way to cope with labor pain.
 It will also help your labor progress and your baby be in a good position for birth.
 Unless you’re receiving an epidural or you’ve specifically been advised to limit your activity, your labor and delivery team will guide you in using birthing balls and walking to alleviate labor pains.
 You may also have the option to use telemetry to wirelessly monitor your baby.
 This makes it easier for you to move freely without the hassle of cords.